 How are miscarriages treated?

-It is important to keep in mind that most couples who have experienced one or two miscarriages and who have no underlying medical problems typically will go on to have a healthy pregnancy, Williams said.
+Most couples who have experienced one or two miscarriages and who have no underlying medical problems, typically will go on to have a healthy, successful pregnancy, Williams said.

 The first approach is to do nothing and for a woman to wait until the pregnancy loss passes naturally on its own.
 The advantage of this method is that less medical intervention is needed.
 But one disadvantage is that it can take up to two weeks for the pregnancy loss to occur.
 Also, bleeding can be very heavy, and important genetic information from the fetal tissue can't be tested to possibly understand why the miscarriage happened.